melan-variya/Submission-Analyzer/README.md

-# Submission Analyzer
+#Codeforces Submission Analyzer

 <img src="./src/logo.png" alt="Extension Icon" width="100" height="100">

-Submission Analyzer is a browser extension designed to analyze and visualize Codeforces submissions, including time and memory performance.
+Codeforces Submission Analyzer is a browser extension designed to analyze and visualize Codeforces submissions, including time and memory performance.
 It allows users to view others' code, compare solutions, and optimize their own code for better efficiency.

 ---